Peribunt/WMI-Tracing-Utilities/README.md

 //
 // Return Value:
 //
-//          * NT_SUCCESS If everything initialized successfully
+//          * S_OK If everything initialized successfully
 //          * The appropriate status code if an error occured
 //
 HRESULT